Sunday Bulletins - Click on the date to download the Sunday Bulletin

 Beloved Cathedral family and friends,

-not physically be in our church.
+We know that at this time it can be difficult to pray from home and not physically be in our church.
 One of the first things faithful do upon entering an Orthodox church is to light their candle and offer prayers for one?s personal needs or that of a family member or friend.
 We also light candles to pray for protection.
 During this period of time, when the world is stricken with COVID, we ask for our Lord to guide us in all things.

 I know that a number of our faithful have either been laid-off, terminated, or living under serious financial constraints as a result of this virus.
 It is an unbelievable reality in which we are living.
 At this point, sadly, we know of a number of friends, family, or acquaintances that are living under a number of adverse conditions and we are constantly in prayer.
 If anyone is living under serious financial constraints as a result of this, kindly contact me and let us see what can be done to assist.